Octavius Winslow: Early life

 Widowed at 40, responsible for a large family, and scarcely settled in America, Mrs Winslow's entire life was turned upside down.
 Worst of all, spiritual darkness and despondency overwhelmed her for many months.
-They were a deeply religious family and Octavius later wrote a book about their experiences from his mother's perspective in a book entitled Life in Jesus.
+They were a deeply religious family and Octavius later wrote a book about their experiences from his mother's perspective entitled Life in Jesus.

 Family historian D. Kenelm Winslow recorded their plight: